Edward H. Cook

-Edward H. "Ed" Cook (born 1935) is an American businessman from Oklahoma.
-Cook has held numerous positions with the Greater Oklahoma City Chamber, that City's chamber of commerce, serving as that organization's president.
+Edward H. "Ed" Cook (January 10, 1935 – March 3, 2021) was an American businessman from Oklahoma.
+Cook held numerous positions with the Greater Oklahoma City Chamber, that City's chamber of commerce, serving as that organization's president.
 After a return to the private sector, Governor of Oklahoma Frank Keating appointed him as his Secretary of Tourism and Recreation in 1995.
 Serving in that position until 1999, Cook oversaw all efforts to promote Oklahoma as a tourism destination.

 Education

 Cook received his bachelor's degree from Yale University in political science and economics.

 OKC Chamber of Commerce

 Cook worked for several years with the Greater Oklahoma City Chamber, that City's chamber of commerce.
 The Chamber is a not-for-profit business federation that advocates and provides services for the 4,500 members in the greater Oklahoma City region.
 While with the Chamber, he served as the volunteer president from 1974 to 1975, and served again as assistant vice president.
 The Chamber later hired him to serve as the President and chief executive officer of the Chamber from 1980 to 1987.

 During his tenure as president and CEO, the Chamber had a contract with Oklahoma City to spend income from the city's hotel-motel tax to promote tourism events and generate jobs in the tourism industry.
 While President, Cook helped recruit a General Motors assembly plant and assisted in the establishment of Remington Park horse racing track and casino.